 premium priced wines, covering both single-varietal and blends.
 Shiraz is the most planted, with over half of total plantings, followed by Cabernet Sauvignon and Grenache.
 McLaren Vale reds tend to be deep-coloured and full-bodied with high alcohol levels and pronounced dark fruit flavours.
 Many have spice characteristics from oak.
 In the hotter, lower sites, the fruit flavours can become cooked or jammy.
 Higher elevations give wines with higher acidity and tannins.

-Production ranges from inexpensive, high volume bottlings to super-Premium — a year ago
+Production ranges from inexpensive, high volume bottlings to super-Premium — 4 years ago